omelchert/optfrog/README.md

 ## Example Programs

-Optfrog also comes with several sample programs in the examples directory.
+`optfrog` also comes with several sample programs in the examples directory.
 For example, changing to the `examples` folder and running

 ```
 python example_optFrog.py
 ```

-will compute a time-frequency optimized spectrogram for an input signal characterizing a short intense optical pulse after propagation in a nonlinear waveguide.
+will compute a time-frequency resolution optimized spectrogram for an input signal characterizing a short intense optical pulse after propagation in a nonlinear waveguide.
 The above example script will generate the below figure in subfolder `FIGS`.

 ![alt text](https://github.com/omelchert/optfrog/blob/master/examples/FIGS/fig_optFrog_ESM_alpha0.0000.png)